pqviet2208/FSE2AI_Project_Team-1/README.md

 This project provides a pipeline for translating text from English to Russian using a pretrained model.
 It includes preprocessing, processing (translation), and postprocessing steps.

+## Prerequisites
+- Docker is based on fresh ubuntu 24.04
+- Requires ~10GB of free disk space for image building, minimum 4G free RAM for smooth work.
+Internet connection is requered to run the app.

 ## How to Run

 ### Locally